 |Mid.
 Term Examination||30%|

-A student must appear in all tests/ examinations as scheduled.
-However, if a student fails to appear due to some genuine reason, he/she must seek permission of the Dean to take the missed examination.
-The student will take the missed examination within two weeks after the scheduled date.
+A student must appear in all tests/examinations as scheduled.
+However, if a student fails to appear in the examination due to some genuine reason, he/ she must seek permission of the concerned Dean to take the missed examination.
+The student will take the missed examination within two weeks after the scheduled dates.
 The final examination schedule is given in the academic calendar of each term and is provided to all students by the concerned course instructor at the start of each term.
 Examination must be taken on the scheduled dates.
-Exceptions may be granted only to individual student in case of emergency or other compelling circumstances beyond human control.
-All such exceptions must be approved by the Dean’s office.
+Exceptions may be granted only in case of emergency or other compelling circumstances beyond human control.
+The Dean’s Office must approve all such exceptions.

 COURSE NUMBERING SYSTEM

 Each course number consists of two parts.
 The first part contains four letters indicating the subject while the second part contains a four-digit number.
 The first digit indicates the course level, the second digit indicates the field of subject, the third digit indicates the course number of the field and the fourth number is reserved for the number of credit hours.
 A student may not enroll in a course unless the pre-requisites to a course have been successfully completed.
 Prerequisites, where ever required are mentioned in detailed description of each course in this prospectus.

 All students receive grade reports indicating academic progress at the end of each semester for which they were enrolled.
 UCP strictly follows a 4-point grading system similar to the one prevalent at most of the accredited institutions throughout the globe.
 The numerical equivalence of letter grades is given below;